Lighten Up! Learn Advanced German with 5 Fun Online Resources

 Did you know that the Pythons have a huge following in Germany?
 So much so that a German version of the show was produced.
 You may recognize some of the sketches, such as “The Lumberjack Song,” which was directly translated to German.
-And if you like the quirky Python humor, you might also try “The Mouse Catcher,” a little-known German series in a similar absurdist vein.

 You’ll find an extensive list of cartoons here.
 There are however a couple in particular to which I’d like to draw your attention.

-Sign up by email to receive a series of one-off sketches penned by cartoonists Joschua Sauer and Matthias Vogel.
+This website has one-off sketches penned by cartoonists Joschua Sauer and Matthias Vogel.
 These seem to come pretty sporadically—presumably on an as-they-feel-like-it sort of basis.

 Nichtlustig means “not funny,” by the way.
 Do you get it, Gunther?
 It’s called “not funny” and it’s supposed to be funny!
 Ho Ho Ho!
 And they are quite often.
 The cartoons.
 Funny.

 A pioneering German cartoonist Vicco von Bülo produced a huge body of work under the pen-name Loriot.
-Find a selection of his cartoon sketches here, and here’s an episode from a cartoon series he created in the 1970s.

 Loriot’s particular style of humor was all about (mis)communication and the comedic moments that arise in encounters between people.